Fairness-aware Summarization for Justified Decision-Making: Problem Formulation

 \section{Problem Formulation}

-Given a dataset consisting of $n$ samples $\{(X_i,Y_i,P_i)\}^n_{i=1}$ where $X$ denotes a textual explanation written by the decision-maker to provide evidence or justify an outcome $Y$ and $P$ indicates one or more protected variables such as gender or race, we aim to extract a fairly-justified summary $\{{X_i}'\}^n_{i=0}$ such that i) $X'$ provides sufficient information to predict and justify $Y$ and ii) $X'$ is independent of protected variable $P$.
-We explain how we measure and attribute these qualities to sentences in the justification $X$ in Section~\ref{s:proposed_methodology}.
-For instance, $Y_i$ could represent a court decision for individual $i$, which is a member of the demographic group $P_i$ and has received a textual argument $X_i$ regarding this decision.
+Given a dataset consisting of $n$ samples $\{(X_i,Y_i,P_i)\}^n_{i=1}$ where $X$ denotes a textual explanation written by the decision-maker to provide evidence or justify an outcome $Y$ and $P$ indicates one or more protected variables\footnote{We only assume the existence of a set of discrete predefined protected attributes that are relevant to the problem in hand.
+An example of this is protected groups in the US legal system such as race, gender, and nationality.
+However, the proposed approach is intended to work with any set of predefined groups. }, we aim to extract a fairly-justified summary $\{{X_i}'\}^n_{i=0}$ such that $X'$ provides sufficient information to predict and justify $Y$ and $X'$ is independent of protected variable $P$.
+We explain how we measure and attribute these qualities to sentences in the justification $X$ in \S~\ref{s:proposed_methodology}.
+For instance, $Y_i$ could represent a court decision for individual $i$, which is a member of the demographic group $P_i$ and has received a textual argument $X_i$ regarding this decision\footnote{While we assume availability of information about individual's protected groups at train time, we do not assume that $P_i$ is known at inference time.}.
 Potentially, $X_i$ can be biased toward certain demographic groups.
 Our goal is to transform a given dataset $\{(X_i,Y_i,P_i)\}^n_{i=1}$ into a new dataset $\{({X_i}',Y_i,P_i)\}^n_{i=1}$ that is decontaminated from unfair arguments.
 To achieve this goal, we use a fairness-aware extractive summarization model as a data pre-processing step.